 Another interesting study, this one conducted by Noyce et al., explored the effects of copper on the inactivation of the influenza virus compared to stainless steel.
 In their experiment, the researchers introduced two million influenza virus particles onto sheets of copper and stainless steel.
 They then incubated the subjects.
 The results showed that, after several hours, 500,000 virus particles were present on the stainless steel whereas only 500 active virus particles were present on the copper.

-You can enjoy the antimicrobial benefits of copper by using a copper water bottle.
-Combined with a nutritious diet and other healthy practices, drinking from a copper bottle can be a great way to stay free of the flu and other illnesses.
+You can enjoy the antimicrobial benefits of copper by using a copper bottle.
+Combined with a nutritious diet and other healthy practices, drinking from a copper bottle can be a great way to stay free of the flu, cold and other illnesses.
+In addition, unlike other water bottles, a copper water bottle will not become a potential source of viruses because any germs or bacteria that land on the bottle will be destroyed on impact.
+In the same way, holding the copper water bottle in your hands can help kill germs and bacteria that are present on your hands.
 In addition, storing water in a copper bottle is a great way to create natural alkaline water.

 About the Authors: This article was collaboratively written by our team of researchers and writers with the benefit of all available scientific studies and other relevant literature.
 Our team of researchers and writers include experienced health researchers including a qualified medical professional.
 Please note that information in this article is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.